gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

 ## How To Represent A Graph

-As stated above we have already worked with graphs before.
-With both binary search trees & linked lists we created a node class and wrote traversals traveling from one node to the next.
+As called out above, we have already worked with graphs before.
+With both binary search trees and linked lists we created a node class with pointers to represent the edges from one node to the next.
 An example `TreeNode` class is listed below.

 ```python
 class TreeNode: